WICG/webpackage/README.md

 We also propose to remove the [fragment-based URL schema](https://w3ctag.github.io/packaging-on-the-web/#fragment-identifiers) from the spec as it is not clear what would be the use case supporting it.

+We also propose to change the encoding of content within the package format to use [chunked encoding](https://tools.ietf.org/html/rfc7230#section-4.1).
+The encoding will be bound to the start of a content's headers and end at the completion of the content's body.
+Multiple chunks for a single content resource may be used when sending data.
+The data for chunked encoding chunk lengths will be ignored during signing.
+Withing packages there must be no use of extension for chunked encoding.

 Following are some example usages that correspond to these additions:

 ### Use Case: a couple of web pages with resources in a package.